JosephineConnelly/thesis_josephine/README.md

-# project folder for data analysis Soybean project: soyadapt_data_analysis
+# thesis text folder for Soybean project: thesis_josephine

-Josephine Estelle Ananda Connelly MSc Biology Aarhus University This is my repository for the data analysis in my thesis The data analysis is done and will be specified at the top of each workflow:
+Josephine Estelle Ananda Connelly MSc Biology Aarhus University This is my repository for the text in my thesis
-    - on my mac computer ZSH
-    - on the GenomeDK cluster in BASH

-The setup and startingpoint of the project is in the notebook startfile.ipynb
+The maint textfiles are in the folder on my Onedrive/Soyadapt/writing_thesis/content The same version on my github/thesis_josephine

-i will keep this standardised structure adapted from https://snakemake.readthedocs.io/en/stable/snakefiles/best_practices.html#snakefiles-best-practices i will keep the filestructure and contents up to date!
+i will keep the logical (for me) structure i will keep the filestructure and contents up to date!
 Last updated see last commit.

 # project structure

-project name is <soyadapt_data_analysis>
+project name is <thesis_josephine>
 ├── .gitignore
 ├── README.md
 ├── LICENSE.md
-├── results
-├── resources
+├── Makefile (original)
-│   ├── start_data
+├── Build.sh (original)
-|   │   ├── collected_start_data.vcf
-|   │   ├── collected_start_data.vcf.gz
-|   │   ├── collected_start_data.vcf.gz.csi
-|   │   ├── collected_start_data.vcf.gz.tbi
-|   │   ├── chr.txt
+├── Build2.sh (the build im trying to change to my needs) ├── LICENSE.md
-|   │   ├── population_groups.xls
+├── assets
-|   │   └── population_groups.xls
-|   └── generated_data
-|   │   └── logfile
+│   └── citation-style.csi
-├── workflow
-│   ├── envs
+├── content
-|   │   ├── pp_env_x86.yaml
+│   ├── bibliographyz
-|   │   └── pp_env_linux.yaml
+|   │   └──(zotero bibiography backup)
-│   ├── scripts
-|   │   ├── script1.py
+|   ├── images
-|   │   └── script2.R
+|   │   └── .jpeg
-│   ├── notebooks
+│   ├── bibliography.bib
-|   │   ├── startfile.py.ipynb (this file!)
+│   ├── overview_layout.md
-|   │   └── notebook2.r.ipynb
-│   ├── report
+│   ├── textfile.md (main manuscript file)
-|   │   ├── plot1.rst
+│   ├── textfile.log
-|   │   └── plot2.rst
-|   └── gwsfile
+│   ├── textfile2.md (part 2 manuscript here for now so as not to distract me) │   ├── write_intro.sty (introduction exercise)
-├── config
+├── layouts
-│   ├── config.yaml
+│   ├── ereader.tex
-│   └── some-sheet.tsv
+│   └── print.tex

 for the thesis text see repo JosephineConnelly/thesis_josephine